lanaflonPerso/cours-java-web/source/javaee_web/environnement_developpement.rst

     Enter the details of the new user to add.
     Using realm 'ManagementRealm' as discovered from the existing property files.
     Username : admin
-    User 'admin' already exists and is enabled, would you like to...
+    User 'admin' already exists and is disabled, would you like to...
      a) Update the existing user password and roles
-     b) Disable the existing user
+     b) Enable the existing user
      c) Type a new username
     (a): a
     Password recommendations are listed below.
 To modify these restrictions edit the add-user.properties configuration file.